In 2021, 74% of organisations experienced malware activity that spread from one employee to another.

 Ultimately, staying safe online is an individual’s responsibility, and this comprises education and action.
 Make sure staff members understand online safety protocols, such as not clicking on unknown links in emails or social media.
 Be sure to keep protective software up to date, and install any updates immediately.
 In this way, you can hope to stay ahead of the threats online.

-As experts in IT security, Reflective IT can support your business with a complete range of services in order to provide the complete solution to a business’s IT security needs.
+As experts in IT security, Reflective IT can support your business with a complete range of services including the development of an incident response plan – a critical step towards your robust and effective incident management and technical response capability.

-If you need assistance with security, please don’t hesitate to contact us:
+If you need assistance with your IT security, don’t hesitate to contact us:

 Tel: 0207 317 4535